overdramaticpanromantic/overdramaticpanromantic/README.md

-- hi! i'm frank, a panromantic asexual enby
+- hi! i'm frankie, a panromantic asexual enby
 - i play strategy, tower defense, and fps games
-- not learning programming, mainly here for game files, downloads, etc
-- you can dm me at .Frankie#8819 on discord or @overdramaticpan on twitter
+- you can dm me at overdramaticpanromantic on discord
-- have a good day, remember y'all are valid